Start breaking bad habits today

 How many times have you tried to stop this year?
-Start a science backed habit breaking challenge with financial commitment as your accountability buddy.

 Summary of research paper: Incentives for smoking cessation